rawmodel/framework/README.md

 **Model.prototype.serialize(strategy)**: Object

 > Converts a model into serialized data object.
+The result will include only enumerable properties.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------